Cross-Correlating the Universe: The Gravitational Wave Background and Large-Scale Structure: Distinguishing anisotropy models

 \subsection{Intrinsic realization variances}

 The statistics of each individual stochastic realization never fully match the underlying theoretical model.
 Indeed, the measured angular power spectra~$\hat{C}_\ell$ will be ``scattered'' around the theoretical value~$\tilde{C}_\ell$.
-First we aim to quantify such intrinsic (I) ``scatter'' for realizations of a given theory.
-A potential avenue involves defining a~$\chi^2_{I,r}$ statistics for each realization~$r$ as
+First, we aim to quantify such intrinsic (I) ``scatter'' for realizations of a given theory.
+A potential avenue involves defining for each realization~$r$ a~$\chi^2_{I,r}$ statistics given by